chkuendig/amphiro_oras_bluetooth_shower_hub/README.md

 # Roadmap

 Ideas to be implemented in the future:
-- Create "setup script" that will scan and find your Bluetooth shower head and automatically store it's MAC into settings.
 - Calculate your cumulated daily water consumption and add it into outgoing MQTT-messages

 ## License